make-all/tuya-local/README.md

 Finding your device ID and local key
 ------------------------------------
-You can find these keys the same way as you would for any Tuya local component.
+You can find these keys the same way as you would for any Tuya local integration.
 You'll need the Tuya Smart app rather than the Goldair app (the Goldair app is just a re-branded clone of Tuya Smart).

 * [Instructions for iOS](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)